 What’s most easy to love about Malaysia is that you’re able to experience much of the country devoid of major hassles.
 Aside from the rough-and-tumble wilderness of Sabah and Sarawak on Borneo, Malaysia is an easy place to travel around.
 Buses, train and planes scoot regularly between all the major tourist destinations making it easy to get a quick change of scenery should your mood shift.

 Craving a chance to plan a trip to Malaysia?
-Check out these resources:
+Check out these resources from our Malaysia Travel Guide:

 Legions of travel bloggers are already well ahead of me in exclaiming how Thailand is a must for your travel bucket list.
 In fact, there’s a good chance that Thailand’s now—or will at least soon be—the backpacker capital of the world.
 (Sorry, Europe.)